munificent/craftinginterpreters/book/statements-and-state.md

 The first rule is now `program`, which is the entry point for the grammar and represents an entire Lox script or REPL entry.
-A program is a list of statements followed by the special "eof of file" token.
-We require that explicitly to ensure the entire input is a complete Lox script.
-Otherwise, the parser could accept a script that *starts* with some valid statements followed by unparseable nonsense.
-We want that to be an error.
-Demanding an EOF ensure the parser eats the whole file.
+A program is a list of statements followed by the special "end of file" token.
+The mandatory end token ensures the parser consumes the entire input and doesn't silently ignore garbage tokens at the end of a script.

 Right now, `statement` only has two cases for the two kinds of statements we've described.
 We'll fill in more later in this chapter and in the following ones.